wences-sanchez/Knowledge-Base/pages/AWS DevOps Engineer Learning Plan%2FGetting Started with DevOps on AWS.md

 			- A **CI/CD pipeline** is a good example of how DevOps teams use tools to streamline **workflows** and standardize practices.
 A CI/CD pipeline assures **code quality**, **security**, and **fast**, **consistent** deployments by **repeatably** progressing through the pipeline. **DevOps teams** iteratively remove process overlaps, human errors, and bottlenecks through **automation**.
 			- Every DevOps team requires an efficient and reliable CI/CD pipeline.
 A CI/CD pipeline requires a well-integrated tool chain.
 -
+- ## Module 3: Amazon's DevOps Transformation
+	- ### Use tools and automate
+	- The *two pizza* teams soon realized that to maximize their efforts and best leverage the team resources, they had to implement best practices for deployment and to leverage automation.
+Metrics and monitoring supported their decisions.
+Templates, processes, and tools were put in place to support teams.
+Automation was used in pre-production and post-production phases.
+	-
+	- For example, **security policies** were created to stop teams from deploying code with known **security** risks. **Testing** is done early and more frequently, catching errors early in development. **Automation** started appearing with source and build tasks, in testing and in the deployment phase, and soon **became full CI/CD**.
+Automation increased velocity and reduced errors by the team and on the final product.
+	-
 -
 -
 -